devops4cloud/KaseiCoin/README.md

 Metamask <br>
 MetaMask is the leading self-custodial wallet.
 The safe and simple way to access blockchain applications and web3.

+OpenZepplin <br>
+A platform to automate Ethereum operations and deliver high-quality products faster.
+Automate your smart contract administration with a clean UI.

 ## Contract Deployment Video